EnoughTea/rust-filen/README.md

 ## Some examples

-If you're interested, that's how it all looks.
+All Filen API requests are named by their original URL with `_request` appended at the end.
+Usually requests have associated `*RequestPayload` struct, which corresponds to original sent JSON, and `*ResponsePayload` struct, which corresponds to JSON response.
+For example, `/v1/user/baseFolders` request will be performed by `rust_filen::v1::user_base_folders_request` and `UserBaseFoldersRequestPayload`, with response stored in `UserBaseFoldersResponsePayload`.

+If you are interested, below is a series of small demos with all you need to know to start doing stuff with Filen.
 Start by importing all we need for exemplary purposes:

 ```rust
 use rust_filen::{*, v1::*};